EricssonBroadcastServices/iOSClientExposurePlayback/Documentation/live-and-catchup-playback.md

 Another option is to register for the `onEntitlementResponse` callback which will fire every time a new entitlement is recieved.

-Three `PlaybackEntitlement` propertoes are of special interest
+Three `PlaybackEntitlement` properties are of special interest

 * `ffEnabled` specifies if fast-forwarding is enabled
 * `rqwEnabled` specifies if rewinding is enabled